TheFoundryVisionmongers/flix-scripts/panels_media_pbject/README.md

 # Flix Dialogue Relink

-This is a script to help relink missing dialogue to the panels.
+This is a script to fetch panels with media objects.

-Retrieves sequence revision data from Flix server.

-Creates a new sequence revision replacing missing dialogue for each panel.

 ## Prerequisites